faogustavo/MaterialTabs/README.md

     tabLayout.setViewPager(viewPager);
 ```

 These are the basic to it work.
-It will use the active color as white and the innactive color 70% white.
-To show the indicator, use setSelectedIndicatorColors(Color) with the color you want.
-In the Example I'm using white.
+It will use the active color as white and the innactive color 70% white. and text content To show the indicator, use *setSelectedIndicatorColors(Color)* with the color you want.

 ## ADAPTER
 The TabAdapter extends **SlidingFragmentPagerAdapter** that extends **FragmentPagerAdapter**.
 To use is the same way you use FragmentPagerAdapter when going to use text must implement *getPageTitle(int position)* and when you are going to use icon needs to override *getPageDrawable(int Position)*.
-When you are using **only icons**, you can have an information dot for notify something.
-The sample is
+You can also integrate your support actionbar to change title with the tabs.
+If you have a fixed text on you actionbar, just don't set it or return always your title on *getToolbarTitle(int position)*.
+Check the sample above.
 ``` java
 public static class TabAdapter extends SlidingFragmentPagerAdapter {
   private String[] titles = {